mattman555/Concurrent-Elevator-Simulation/README.md

 ---------------------

 The system is designed in java to schedule and simulate a specified number of elevators.
 It will contain a controller for the elevator called "Scheduler" which will communicate through UDP with a "FloorSubsystem" containing all information for a given number of floors and an "Elevator" which is the same but for individual elevators to simulate the functionality.
 The system simulates a state machine for the elevator's and the scheduler.
-New additions this iteration include adding the capability for multiple elevators with the use of UDP and individual main functions.
+It also has the capability for multiple elevators with the use of UDP and individual main functions.
+New additions this iteration include adding the configuration text file for passing across the whole system where needed.
+Added a new state for the elevatorSM, DoorStuck, for when the specific error is passed with the request.

 ---------------------
 Iteration Number
 ---------------------

-Iteration 3
+Iteration 4

 -------------------------------
 Breakdown
 -------------------------------
+ITERATION 4:
+  Nick - Made changes to RequestGroup and Scheduler to incorporate error codes, updated sequence diagram and Elevator State Machine.jpg.
+  Jay - Updated the ElevatorSM and Elevator classes to handle errors given through the input file.
+  Matt - Updated the Request class to have an error code, updated floor subsytem to read the error codes from the input fiel, updated UML class diagram.
+  Kevin - Updated ElevatorSM, Scheduler, and FloorSubsystem to read from a config file, updated the Readme.
+  Ambar -
+  This isn't strictly adhered to since everyone added methods and changes to other classes

 ITERATION 3:
   Nick - Majority of code for udp communications, helped with designing the udp communications, debugging issues with udp communications
   Jay - Helped with designing udp communications, Documenting code